Catalog of medicines. Interaction with other drugs

 Abacavir hypersensitivity syndrome

-Hypersensitivity to Abacavir is associated with a single nucleotide polymorphism in the human leukocyte antigen B*5701 locus.
+Increased sensitivity to Abacavir is associated with a single nucleotide polymorphism in the human leukocyte antigen B*5701 locus.
 There is a relationship between the prevalence of HLA-B*5701 and heredity.
-The prevalence of this allele is estimated to be 3.4 to 5.8% on average in populations of European ancestry, 17.6% in American Indians, 3.0% in Hispanic Americans, and 1.2% in Chinese Americans.
+The prevalence of this allele is estimated to average 3.4 to 5.8% in populations of European ancestry, 17.6% in American Indians, 3.0% in Hispanic Americans, and 1.2% in Chinese Americans.
 There is significant variability in the prevalence of HLA-B*5701 among African population.
-Among African Americans, prevalence is estimated at an average of 1.0%, 0% in the Yoruba of Nigeria, 3.3% in Luhya of Kenya, and 13.6% in the Masai of Kenya, although averages are derived from highly variable frequencies within sample groups. .
-Common symptoms of abacavir hypersensitivity syndrome include fever, malaise, nausea and diarrhea, some patients may also present with skin rash.
-Symptoms of abacavir hypersensitivity syndrome usually appear within six weeks of treatment with abacavir, although they can be confused with symptoms of HIV, a syndrome immune recovery, hypersensitivity syndrome associated with other drugs, or infections.
-On July 24, 2008, the FDA issued a warning regarding Abacavir and medicines containing Abacavir.
-It is recommended to screen for the HLA-B*5701 allele before starting treatment, and in patients with this allele to use alternative methods treatment.
-Genetic testing of the HLA-B*5701 allele is recommended before starting or restarting treatment with abacavir or abacavir-containing drugs.
-The transdermal patch test method can be used to determine if a person will experience hypersensitivity reactions to abacavir, although some patients susceptible to hypersensitivity may not respond to the patch test at all.
-If hypersensitivity reactions to Abacavir are suspected, Abacavir should be discontinued immediately in all patients, including those without the HLA-B*5701 allele.
-On March 1, 2011, the FDA informed the public of the ongoing safety review of abacavir and possible increase the risk of heart attack associated with the use of this drug.
+Among African Americans, prevalence is estimated to average 1.0%, 0% in the Yoruba of Nigeria, 3.3% in the Luhya of Kenya, and 13.6% in the Maasai of Kenya, although averages are inferred from highly variable frequencies across sample groups .
+Common symptoms of Abacavir hypersensitivity syndrome include fever, malaise, nausea and diarrhea, and some patients may also experience skin rash.
+Symptoms of Abacavir hypersensitivity syndrome usually appear within six weeks of treatment with Abacavir, although they may be confused with symptoms of HIV syndrome immune restoration, hypersensitivity syndrome associated with other drugs, or infections.
+On July 24, 2008, the FDA issued a warning regarding Abacavir and drugs containing Abacavir.
+Before starting treatment, it is recommended to screen for the HLA-B*5701 allele and use alternative methods treatment.
+Before starting or re-starting treatment with Abacavir or Abacavir-containing drugs, genetic testing of the HLA-B*5701 allele is recommended.
+A transdermal patch test may be used to determine whether a person will experience hypersensitivity reactions to Abacavir, although some patients susceptible to hypersensitivity may not respond to the patch test.
+If hypersensitivity reactions to Abacavir are suspected, Abacavir should be immediately discontinued in all patients, including patients who do not have the HLA-B*5701 allele.
+On March 1, 2011, the FDA informed the public of its ongoing review of the safety of Abacavir and possible increase risk of heart attack associated with this drug.

 Immunopathogenesis

-The mechanism underlying the abacavir hypersensitivity syndrome is associated with a change in HLA-B*5701 protein product.
+The mechanism underlying Abacavir hypersensitivity syndrome is associated with changes in HLA-B*5701 protein product.
 Abacavir binds with high specificity to the HLA-B*5701 protein, changing the shape and chemistry of the antigen-binding cleft.
-This leads to a change in immunological tolerance and subsequent activation of abacavir-specific cytotoxic T cells, which produce systemic reaction known as "Abacavir hypersensitivity syndrome".
+This leads to a change in immunological tolerance and subsequent activation of Abacavir-specific cytotoxic T cells, which produce systemic reaction, known as “Abacavir hypersensitivity syndrome.”

 Mechanism of action of Abacavir

-ABC is an analogue of guanosine (purine).
+ABC is a guanosine (purine) analogue.
 Its target is the viral reverse transcriptase enzyme.

 Pharmacokinetics

-Abacavir is taken orally and has a high bioavailability (83%).
-It is metabolized mainly by alcohol dehydrogenase or glucuronyl transferase.
+Abacavir is taken orally and has high bioavailability (83%).
+It is metabolized primarily by alcohol dehydrogenase or glucuronyl transferase.
 Abacavir can cross the blood-brain barrier.

 Story

-On December 18, 1998, Abacavir was approved by the US FDA and thus is the fifteenth approved antiretroviral drug in the United States.
-His patent expired in the US on December 26, 2009.
+On December 18, 1998, Abacavir was approved by the US FDA and is thus the fifteenth approved antiretroviral drug in the United States.
+Its patent expired in the US on December 26, 2009.

 Availability: